qm1004/gbdt/README.md

 #Characteristic
 Concurrency:Implementing local cocurrent with goroutine when building single tree at each iteration.<br/>
-Support missing feature value.Every node in the tree has a child named "UNKNOWN VALUE".<br/>
+Support missing feature value.Every node in the tree has a child named "UNKNOWN VALUE".So every tree is the ternary tree<br/>

 #Data format
 1 1 0:1.1446 1:2 2:35 3:0 4:206.0 ....<br/>